Leopoldsbrunnen

 Not all Habsburgs were always happy to be in Innsbruck.
 Married princes and princesses such as Maximilian's second wife Bianca Maria Sforza or Ferdinand II's second wife Anna Caterina Gonzaga were stranded in the harsh, German-speaking mountains after their wedding without being asked.
 If you also imagine what a move and marriage from Italy to Tyrol to a foreign man meant for a teenager, you can imagine how difficult life was for the princesses.
 Until the 20th century, children of the aristocracy were primarily brought up to be politically married.
 There was no opposition to this.
 One might imagine courtly life to be ostentatious, but privacy was not provided for in all this luxury.

-When Sigismund Franz von Habsburg (1630 - 1665) died childless as the last prince of the province, the title of royal seat was also history and Tyrol was ruled by a governor.
-Tyrolean mining had lost its importance.
-Shortly afterwards, the Habsburgs lost their possessions in Western Europe along with Spain and Burgundy, moving Innsbruck from the centre to the periphery of the empire.
-In the Austro-Hungarian monarchy of the 19th century, Innsbruck was the western outpost of a huge empire that stretched as far as today's Ukraine.
+Innsbruck experienced its Habsburg heyday when the city was the main residence of the Tyrolean sovereigns.
+Ferdinand II, Maximilian III and Leopold V and their wives left their mark on the city during their reigns.
+When Sigismund Franz von Habsburg (1630 - 1665) died childless as the last sovereign prince, the title of residence city was also history and Tyrol was ruled by a governor.
+Tyrolean mining had lost its importance and did not require any special attention.
+Shortly afterwards, the Habsburgs lost their possessions in Western Europe along with Spain and Burgundy, which moved Innsbruck from the centre to the periphery of the empire.
+In the Austro-Hungarian Monarchy of the 19th century, Innsbruck was the western outpost of a huge empire that stretched as far as today's Ukraine.
 Franz Josef I (1830 - 1916) ruled over a multi-ethnic empire between 1848 and 1916.
 However, his neo-absolutist concept of rule was out of date.
 Although Austria had had a parliament and a constitution since 1867, the emperor regarded this government as "his".
 Ministers were responsible to the emperor, who was above the government.
-The ailing empire collapsed in the second half of the 19th century.
+In the second half of the 19th century, the ailing empire collapsed.
 On 28 October 1918, the Republic of Czechoslovakia was proclaimed, and on 29 October, Croats, Slovenes and Serbs left the monarchy.
 The last Emperor Charles abdicated on 11 November.
 On 12 November, "Deutschösterreich zur demokratischen Republik, in der alle Gewalt vom Volke ausgeht“.
 The chapter of the Habsburgs was over.

 Despite all the national, economic and democratic problems that existed in the multi-ethnic states that were subject to the Habsburgs in various compositions and forms, the subsequent nation states were sometimes much less successful in reconciling the interests of minorities and cultural differences within their territories.
 Since the eastward enlargement of the EU, the Habsburg monarchy has been seen by some well-meaning historians as a pre-modern predecessor of the European Union.
 Together with the Catholic Church, the Habsburgs shaped the public sphere through architecture, art and culture.
 Goldenes DachlThe Hofburg, the Triumphal Gate, Ambras Castle, the Leopold Fountain and many other buildings still remind us of the presence of the most important ruling dynasty in European history in Innsbruck.